Druco/WKDocker/README.md

 ## How To Use
 WKDocker consists of two parts, the WKDockerApp daemon and the wkdocker KWin script.
-The daemon is a user level app so it can be started from the command line but should typically be started as a user autostart so it is available on login.
+The daemon is a user level app that is set up to be started by the dbus autostart feature.

-Once the daemon is running, hitting the 'dockerPickWindow' HotKey (default is Meta+Shift+P) will cause the active window to be docked.
+When the user attempts to dock the first window, the KWin script makes a dbus call which then starts the daemon

+Windows are docked using a KWin HotKey (by default Meta+Shift+P).
 ## Project home

 https://github.com/Druco/WKDocker